LinusFresz/python-WCA/README.md

 Basically everything I will do with Python + SQL for databases, especially for the WCA-Database.

+Look at 'SQL-collection' for some cool SQL-queries you can use on your own.

 See the newest posts:

 Best 4. place for FMC (single and mean): https://www.speedsolving.com/forum/threads/the-fmc-thread.13599/page-198#post-1206825, database: 28.11.2016, done with best4place.py